|The Public Paperfolding History Project

-|The Mobius Strip / The Afghan Bands / Les Anneaux Mysterieuse|
+|The Mobius Band / Flattening a Mobius Band into a Regular Hexagon / The Afghan Bands / Les Anneaux Mysterieuse|

 page attempts to record what is known about the origin

-you know any of this information is incorrect or if you
+contact me if you know any of this information is

-have any other information that should be added.
-Thank
+should be added.
+Thank you.

-The Mobius Strip
+The Mobius Band

-The earliest known image of a Mobius Strip is found in the central part of a mosaic from a Roman villa in Sentinum which can be dated to around 200250CE.
-This Mobius Strip is probably not a representation of an actual object.
+The earliest known image of a Mobius Band is found in the central part of a mosaic from a Roman villa in Sentinum which can be dated to around 200250CE.
+This Mobius Band is probably not a representation of an actual object.
 An untwisted band is found in other similar portrayals of this mythical scene.
 Information from 'Mobius strips before Mobius: Topological hints in ancient representations' by Julyan H. E. Cartwrigh and Diego L. Gonzalez available online at https://arxiv.org/pdf/1609.07779.pdf.

-A pumping mechanism using Mobius Strip topology is found in the 'Book of Knowledge of Ingenious Mechanical Devices' written by Al-Jazari in 1206.
+A pumping mechanism using Mobius Band topology is found in the 'Book of Knowledge of Ingenious Mechanical Devices' written by Al-Jazari in 1206.
 Information from 'Mobius strips before Mobius: Topological hints in ancient representations' by Julyan H. E. Cartwrigh and Diego L. Gonzalez available online at https://arxiv.org/pdf/1609.07779.pdf.

 Also in 1858, but a few months later, another German mathematician, August Ferdinand Möbius, made a similar discovery.
 This was not published until 1865 (after his death).